-^(b) These amounts included \$437 million and \$242 million, respectively, of net noncurrent deferred tax assets which are in other assets in the consolidated balance sheet.
+^(a) These amounts included \$555 million and \$437 million, respectively, of net noncurrent deferred tax assets which are in other assets in the consolidated balance sheet.

-Federal and foreign income tax payments, net of refunds received, were \$363 million in 2004, \$170 million in 2003 and \$55 million in 2002.
+Federal and foreign income tax payments, net of refunds received, were \$599 million in 2005, \$363 million in 2004 and \$170 million in 2003.
 Included in these amounts are tax payments and refunds related to the Corporation's divestiture activities.

-The Corporation realized an income tax cash benefit of \$34 million in 2004, \$13 million in 2003 and \$140 million in 2002 as a result of exercises of employee stock options.
-This benefit is recorded in stockholders' equity under the caption, "Stock awards and options, and ESOP activity."
+The Corporation realized an income tax cash benefit of \$69 million in 2005, \$34 million in 2004 and \$13 million in 2003 as a result of exercises of employee stock options.
+This benefit is recorded in stockholders' equity under the caption, "Stock-based awards and ESOP activity."